 Other potential emergencies related to the sites works/hazards must also be planned for by the relevant works manager, such as vehicle roll-over, height rescue or trench collapse rescue.
 Copies of these emergency plans should be kept within the Emergency Management Folder.
 More information on the types of emergency plans required is located within the Safely Controlling Work documents.

 Emergency drills

-An emergency trial evacuation or drill is to be held each quarter and an Evacuation Audit completed.
+An emergency evacuation drill is to be held every 6 months and an Evacuation Audit completed.
 'Other emergency scenario' drills are selected based on appropriate hazard being on-site at the time.
 The drills requirement includes: